dijidaro/dijidaro/README.md

 # dijidaro
-Free learning and revision repository for students, educators and parents.
+Kenya's only open source learning and revision repository for students, educators and parents.